 Mark Jarman: Jarman has published ten volumes of poetry, including Iris (a book-length poem), Questions for Ecclesiastes, To the Green Man, and Epistles (a collection of prose poems).
 His new and selected poems, Bone Fires, was published in 2011 and won the 2011 Balcones Prize for poetry.
 Among his awards are a Guggenheim Fellowship, the Lenore Marshall/Nation Prize of the Academy of American Poets, and The Poets’ Prize.
 His poems have appeared in journals such as the American Poetry Review, The New Yorker, and The Atlantic Monthly.
 He is also the author of two collections of essays: The Secret of Poetry and Body and Soul: Essays on Poetry.

 Lorraine M. López: López’s first book, Soy la Avon Lady and Other Stories, won the inaugural Miguel Marmól Prize; her second book, Call Me Henri, was awarded the Paterson Prize; and her novel, The Gifted Gabaldón Sisters, was a Borders/Las Comadres Selection.
 López’s Homicide Survivors Picnic and Other Stories was a Finalist for the PEN/Faulkner Prize.
 She has edited a collection of essays entitled An Angle of Vision: Women Writers on Their Poor or Working-Class Roots (University of Michigan Press).
-Her most recent novel, The Realm of Hungry Spirits, was published in 2011, and another edited collection of essays, The Other Latin@, is forthcoming.
+Her most recent novel, The Realm of Hungry Spirits, and another edited collection of essays, The Other Latin@, were published in 2011.

 Nancy Reisman: Reisman is the author of the novel The First Desire, a NY Times notable book and winner of the Goldberg prize from the Foundation for Jewish Culture, and of the story collection House Fires, which received the 1999 Iowa Short Fiction Award.
 Her stories have appeared in many journals and anthologies, among them Tin House, SubTropics, Glimmer Train, Five Points, Best American Short Stories, O’Henry Award Stories, and Jewish in America.
 She has received fellowships from the Fine Arts Work Center in Provincetown, the Bogliasco Foundation, and the National Endowment for the Arts.